virteal/l8/README.md

 familiar with threads, l8 tasks should seem natural to you.

 l8 tasks are also "promises".
-Once a task is completed, it's promise is either fullfilled or rejeted depending on the task success or failure.
+Once a task is completed, it's promise is either fullfilled or rejected depending on the task success or failure.

+The main flow control structures are the sequential execution of steps, the execution of forked steps on parallel paths, steps that loop until they exit, steps that wait for something and error propagation similar to exception handling.

 Steps vs Statements
 ===================